 The purpose of the GRP metric is to measure impressions in relation to the number of people in the audience for an advertising campaign.

-GRPs are the product of the percentage of the audience reached by an advertisement, times the frequency they see it in a given campaign.
+GRPs are the product of the percentage of the audience reached by an advertisement multiplied by the frequency they see it in a given campaign.

 GRPs (%) = Reach (%) × Average frequency (#)